catherineluse/docs/content/rancher/v2.x/en/installation/options/rds/_index.md

 1. In the **Engine type** section, click **MySQL.**
 1. In the **Version** section, choose **MySQL 5.7.22.**
 1. In **Settings** section, under **Credentials Settings,** enter a master password for the **admin** master username.
 Confirm the password.
+1. In the **Network & Security** section, choose a security group that will allow the nodes running the Rancher server to access the database.
 1. Expand the **Additional configuration** section.
 In the **Initial database name** field, enter a name.
 The name can have only letters, numbers, and underscores.
 This name will be used to connect to the database.
+1. Also in the **Additional configuration** section, we recommend configuring automatic backups.
+Ensure the box for **Enable automatic backups** is checked.
+In the **Backup retention period** field, enter the number of days RDS should retain backups, for example, 35 days.
+If necessary, you can recover your database to any point in time during the backup retention period.
 1. Click **Create database.**

 You'll need to capture the following information about the new database so that the K3s Kubernetes cluster can connect to it.